Charging Electric Cars with Solar Panels

 Cars are an important part of our society, enabling millions of people to get from A to B every day, but they're not without their flaws.
 Namely, fuel costs and emissions which are polluting our planet.
 Luckily, there is a way for us to keep driving cars while reducing our fuel costs and emissions drivers: to drive electric cars with solar panels.

-With the price of solar panels and EVs following a downward trend, there hasn’t been a better time to invest in an electric car and solar panels to charge it.
+Solar panels use energy from the sun to produce free, clean electricity which can be used to charge an electric car either at home or at a public charging point.
+Both solar panels and electric cars are getting cheaper, so there hasn't been a better time to invest in an electric car and solar panels to charge it.

 Can solar panels charge an electric car?

 In short, yes.
-Solar photovoltaic (PV) panels generate electricity that can not only be used to power the appliances around your home but electric vehicles too.
+Solar photovoltaic (PV) panels generate electricity that can not only be used to power the appliances around your home but electric cars too.